YasafVol/dc20/memory-bank/activeContext.md

 ## Learnings and Project Insights

 The successful merge of Stages A, B, and C into a single page, along with the creation of a unified API, represents a significant architectural shift from the initial stage-by-stage plan.
 This approach simplifies the user flow and frontend state management for the initial steps.
 The completion of static rule data population provides the necessary foundation for implementing the remaining stages and backend calculations.

-Addressing the Melt UI SSR issue (TD-005) remains a priority for improving component library usage and accessibility.
+The current priority is the Vercel migration.
+The `cleanVercelMigration.md` plan emphasizes a "clean repository" approach, creating a new `dc20-clean` directory and a new GitHub repository to ensure a fresh start and avoid legacy issues.
+This strategy is considered the safest and most effective for resolving the persistent deployment failures.
+Addressing the Melt UI SSR issue (TD-005) will be revisited after the successful Vercel migration.

 ---
 **Last Updated:** 6/25/2025